radarsat1/mapperRec/README.markdown

 - A text file writer.
 - A binary file writer.
-- A writer that forwards the data to [Andy Schemder's OSCStreamDB][1].
+- A writer that forwards the data to [Andy Schemder's OSCStreamDB][1], which writes it to a Postgresql database.

 Currently, "interesting signals" are defined as any output signal that matches a given device name.
 So it can be used to record all output